PanteraVPS/gvng/README.md

 ## 👤 Author

-Created with ❤️ for e-commerce development
+Created with ❤️ by me for e-commerce development

 ## 🤝 Contributing